+Applied Economics Track

-Master of Arts in Economics: Applied Economics Track.
-The curriculum is customized to suit the needs of a graduate student pursuing a career as an economist in a business, financial institution or government agency, or a career as a senior manager who must analyze the external economic forces affecting a firm and factor them into corporate decisions.
-The program emphasizes the application of economic theory with quantitative skills and computer literacy as required by corporations and financial institutions in their economic decision-making processes.
+This track emphasizes the application of economic theory with quantitative skills and computer literacy as required by corporations and financial institutions in their economic decision-making processes.
 A rigorous theoretical economic framework is established for the study of government policy and the growing openness of the U.S. economy to international competition and economic events.
 At the same time, mathematical rigor is not compromised.
 The necessary concepts are developed from the basics but at a more deliberate pace than in a Ph.D. program.
-Since many candidates for this degree plan prefer to pursue a degree while employed, many courses in the degree plan are scheduled for evening hours.